Blackthorn Place, Chesterton, Newcastle-under-Lyme ST5 7BE 01782 567700 office@crackleybank.staffs.sch.uk

 • Teachers will quickly move to longer recap of topic areas that pupils have not remembered.

-• Differentiation of learning must be applied to recap work – some pupils will need more recap than others, which needs to happen without holding back the learning of the rest of the class.
+• Adaptive teaching must be applied to recap work – some pupils will need more recap than others, which needs to happen without holding back the learning of the rest of the class.

-• Teachers will also plan additional ongoing recaps as part of their weekly plans
+• Teachers will also plan additional ongoing recaps as part of their plans where needed.

 Downloads